top of page

 • being a best friend for their parent

-• looking good, being admired or entertaining others (including content for social media)
+• looking good, being admired or entertaining others (including providing content for social media)

 • being an extension of their parents, e.g. helping create the image of a perfect family, a mini-me of a parent, being highly disciplined (controlled) or academically focused